Kyzylorda Region: Geography

-The Kyzylorda Region shares a border with the neighboring country of Uzbekistan.
-It is bound as well by three other regions of Kazakhstan: Aktobe Region to the west, Karaganda Region to the north and Turkistan Region to the east.
+The Qyzylorda Region shares a border with the neighboring country of Uzbekistan.
+It is bound as well by three other regions of Kazakhstan: Aktobe Region to the west, Ulytau Region to the north and Turkistan Region to the east.

 The Lesser Barsuki and Aral Karakum deserts are located in the region.
 The main lakes are Zhaksykylysh, Kamyslybas and Arys.
-The Syr Darya River, flowing from the Tian Shan mountains to the Aral Sea, passes through Kyzylorda Region.
+The Syr Darya River, flowing from the Tian Shan mountains to the Aral Sea, passes through Qyzylorda Region.

 Demographics

-As of 2020, the Kyzylorda Region has a population of 803,531.
+As of 2020, Qyzylorda Region has a population of 803,531.

+Due to historical reasons, the percentage of Russians in Qyzylorda Region is the smallest, and the percentage of Kazakhs is the largest among all regions of Kazakhstan.
+Before the construction of the Baikonur cosmodrome, the region was the only one where there were no places of compact residence of the Russian-speaking population.